 As requested by a number of my YouTube subscribers last year, I compiled a list of the equipment I keep in my camera bag and while cameras, lenses, microphones, etc. are covered, one thing I didn’t do is cover the camera bag.
 The reason for this is because I simply didn’t really like the camera bag I had.
 It was bulky, it was obvious it was a camera bag, and it just plain looked a bit ugly.
 Since it wasn’t something I’d personally recommend, I decided to go out and search for something I would.

 This then brings us to our review for the day, the Think Tank Photo Urban Disguise 50 v2.0 camera bag.
-For those [...]
+For those unfamiliar with [...]

 Since 2004, NZXT has been bringing all kinds of unique and innovative case accessories, cases, and CPU coolers to the enthusiast/gamer markets.
 One such case accessory of course is case lighting, which is probably one of the easiest ways to give your windowed case a brand new look.